In the Washington Post, Michael Gerson summarizes the career of conservative favorite Alex Jones at InfoWars:

 // Subscribes this component to the status data publisher,

-// causing pressure data to be forwarded to 'ouSet_Data',
+// causing pressure data to be forwarded to 'ouSet_Data'.

-// then unsubscribes it:
+// Returns a function that unsubscribes it:

 function ouEffSubData() {